Dip pen: Uses

 Dip pens continued in use in schools into the 1950s and 1960s, mainly on grounds of cost, since fountain pens were expensive to buy.
 Even when ballpoint pens became cheaply available, some schools banned their use, perhaps because writing with a dip pen had to be done with greater care.
 School desks were made with a socket for a small ceramic inkwell which had to be refilled on a daily basis, a task often delegated to one of the pupils.

-Dip pens are rarely used now for regular writing, most commonly having been replaced by fountain pens, rollerball pens, or ballpoint pens.
-However, dip pens are still appreciated by artists, as they can make great differences between thick and thin lines, and generally write more smoothly than other types of pens.
+Dip pens are rarely used now for regular writing, having been replaced by fountain pens, rollerball pens, and ballpoint pens.
+However, dip pens are still appreciated by artists and calligraphers, as they can make great differences between thick and thin lines, and generally write more smoothly than other types of pens.
 Dip pens are also preferred by calligraphers for fine writing.
-Dip pens are still in use for nib paintings, mostly round tip ones with a slit in the centre.

-Although most of the factories ceased manufacturing dip pens, some companies are still active, such as Speedball, Brause (currently owned by French company Exacompta Clairefontaine), William Mitchell and Joseph Gillott's.
+Although most factories ceased manufacturing dip pens, some companies are still active, such as Speedball, Brause (owned by French company Exacompta Clairefontaine), William Mitchell and Joseph Gillott's.